Smoked Beef Short Ribs

-Beef Short Ribs, smoked slow until rich and incredibly tender and finished in a wine braising liquid.
+Smoked Beef Short Ribs are cooked low and slow until rich and incredibly tender and finished in a wine braising liquid.
 This is the ultimate comfort food.

 Today we have a recipe I’m super excited about!
 Smoked beef short ribs, slowly smoked until tender and rich and incredibly delicious.

-Once upon a time I told you about that ten-year period of my life when I was a pseudo-vegetarian.
+Once upon a time I was a pseudo-vegetarian.
 It wasn’t until we bought our first smoker that I came around to the meat side.
 Shortly after that I had my meat epiphany at a restaurant in Honolulu called Chef Mavro (I LOOOOOVE this place!).
 It was a single cut of meat that did it for me — braised beef short ribs.
 The meat was so tender it melted in my mouth like butter.
 I promised if we could learn to cook meat like that I’d convert back to the dark side!

 Smoked Beef Short Ribs – The Cut

 The beef short ribs we are cooking here are typically smaller cuts (around 3 inches of bone) and meaty; and that’s likely how you will see them in the butcher case.
 Buying Prime, Choice, or even Wagyu cuts for marbling is key so that you get that flavor that makes them magical.
 We love using Snake River Farms and Double R Ranch for our beef short ribs.
 It is worth getting them online or through local retailers that sell higher quality cuts.